Text

 Use Cases

-- •Filling a SaaS landing page wireframe with tech-flavored copy
+- •Filling a SaaS landing page wireframe in Figma with tech-flavored placeholder sentences

-- •Populating a nature brand mockup with ecosystem-relevant placeholder text
+- •Populating a nature brand mockup so stakeholders see ecosystem-relevant copy instead of Lorem Ipsum

-- •Previewing article layout length before real editorial copy arrives
+- •Previewing article template line-height and column width before real editorial copy arrives

 Tips